Skip navigation

 If you examine the one-sentence paragraphs above, you see that the writer chose to keep paragraphs 1, 3, and 5 short.
 These were deliberate choices.
 Sometimes one sentence says it all.
 Do not ruin it because of a myth that you have to have more than one sentence to build a paragraph.

-Do not start writing one-sentence paragraphs unless you know what you are doing.
+Now that you know this, do not start writing one-sentence paragraphs unless you know what you are doing.
 Experienced writers know when a one-sentence paragraph is enough.
-Sometimes they even use one-sentence paragraphs as literary device because one-sentence paragraphs stand out on the page.
+Sometimes they even use one-sentence paragraphs as a literary device because one-sentence paragraphs stand out on the page.

 Write one-sentence paragraphs not just because now you know you can but because you know when and where they are just right.